 Now it’s time to compare the increase (or decrease) with what should have been the increase to reach towards your retirement saving goal ultimately.

 Let’s say you needed $200,000 by this year-end to reach towards $1 M goal.
-Of course your exact calculation would vary based on your contribution amount, future growth in contribution, rate of market return, etc. Do you have that $200,000 in your retirement account(s)?
+Of course, your exact calculation would vary based on your contribution amount, future growth in contribution, the rate of market return, etc. Do you have that $200,000 in your retirement account(s)?

 If you’re not on track, you have a problem!
 Good that you’ve detected now, it’s time to do something.
 There can be three scenarios why this happened.

 A. You didn’t have enough income – Time to rethink on your career, else you’ll end up working in your retirement.
 Either go for a side gig or learn to get a raise.
 Or, if you haven’t already done so, reduce your expenses.

 B. Your portfolio didn’t have sufficient return – You had bad choices, looks like time to change your allocation, consult with your financial advisor and re-allocate funds.

 C. You didn’t contribute enough to your retirement saving account – You’re a criminal to yourself and your family!
 Thank your lucky stars that you can now increase your contribution for the rest of your life.
 You may want to do tat now.

 Now, another small reminder at the end, there are few important dates and milestones related to retirement planning that you need to remember, else you may have to suffer significant financial loss.